fizcris/fizcris/README.md

 ### Hi there 👋

-My name is Cristian Alonso, I love to code, especially things that move.
+My name is Cristian Alonso, I am a mechatronics engineer that love to code, especially things that move.

 - 🌱 I’m currently learning Machine Learning and Computer Vision with the Autnomous Driving Udacity Nanodegree and also a bit of React.
 - 🔭 I’m currently looking for work, especially in ADAS or Autonomous driving.
 IOT and remote management and instrumentation are interesting topics for me too.